antoniogiacomelli/RK01/docs/asd/asd.md

 # RK01 Architectire Specification Document

-### Requirements notation

-- **Shall** marks a required design or integration behaviour.

-- **Should** marks the preferred implementation when a justified alternative is allowed.

-- **May** marks an allowed choice.

-- **Core baseline** identifies behaviour owned by the RK01 core design.

-- **Port** identifies work owned by the architecture or board port.

-- **Product** identifies a product/application decision that the kernel cannot make.

-- **Verification** identifies evidence that must be produced before a release claim is accepted.

 ### Acronyms and working terms

 | Acronym / term     | Meaning in this document                                             |